There are various Pipe Fittings Manufacturing Processes that are used to manufacture Elbow, Tee, Reducers, and other pipe fittings.

 Deep Drawing Method

 CAPS are manufactured by the Deep Drawing method.
-In this method, Plate is cut out in a circle and formed by deep-drawing die.
+In this method, Plate is cut out in a circle and formed by a deep-drawing die.

 Stubend Manufacturing Process